ericssmith/presentations/vtcc9/vtcc9_links.md

 ![Flow Chart](https://github.com/ericssmith/presentations/blob/master/vtcc9/flowchart.png)

-- the starting and ending assertions are *assumed* to be true.
+- The starting and ending assertions are *assumed* to be true.
 The "proof" is the assertion sequence in between.
 -